devsavage/slim-3-demo-app/README.md

 # Slim 3 Demo App
 Well, basically this project is a basic Slim 3 application with authentication.
-You can view a live version of this project at [https://savageboy74.tv/demoapp/public/](https://savageboy74.tv/demoapp/public/) (It may not always be up to date!)
 I am using Eloquent ORM for the database implementation.
 You can read more about Eloquent ORM [here](https://laravel.com/docs/master/eloquent).
 I will continue to add more features as I see fit, soon.